LoyolaChicagoCS/gradhandbook/source/assistantships.rst

 for new and continuing students.
 Assistantships are competitive and target students with exceptional interpersonal and computing background, regardless of which degree you are pursuing.
-Teaching-assistantship duties are assigned for up to 19.5 hours per week in computer labs, in support of faculty teaching or research projects, or in network or web support in the department.
+For a full teaching-assistantship for a full academic year, there are duties for 18 hours per week in fall and spring semesters in computer labs, in support of faculty teaching or research projects, or in network or web support in the department.
+The most recent awards included $18,000 in stipend.
+Full tuition in fall and spring plus medical insurance are also included in a full award.

 New merit awards are not given for summer semesters.